Flame in the Streets: Production

 Flame in the Streets was produced at Pinewood Studios by the Rank Organisation, with Willis moving the action from the "hot summer night" of his original play to Guy Fawkes Night.
-Filming began, appropriately, on 5 November 1960.
+Filming began on 5 November 1960.
 The new title recalled Willis's earlier play No Trees in the Street, which had itself been filmed two years before.
 Willis also added two characters, Gabriel Gomez and Harry Mitchell, who are only referred to in the play, and opened out the action to include a nocturnal street brawl in the final reel.
-Producer-director Roy Ward Baker made the film in CinemaScope, with a cast headed by John Mills, Sylvia Syms, Brenda De Banzie, Earl Cameron and Johnny Sekka.

 It was one of a number of "girlfriend" parts Syms played around this time.

-The addition of the 'brawl' to climax the film, occurring between white Teddy Boys looking for trouble and black West Africans attempting to prevent it, was undoubtedly a direct reflection of the 1958 Notting Hill race riots that had happened just weeks before the play's premiere.